 v) All this information must be provided before the consumer is bound by any contract leading to the creation of an LTA.
 Standard wording in the schedules to the regulations should be used, as explained in the ‘package holiday’ requirements above, if it applies to the LTA they’re selling.

-vi) It is important to understand that, if the consumer is not given the necessary information at the right time and in a clear, comprehensible and prominent manner, then even if the Organiser might have intended to create a LTA, they will be responsible for the performance of the travel services included in the LTA as if they were the Organiser of a package.
+vi) It is important to understand that, if the consumer is not given the necessary information at the right time and in a clear, comprehensible and prominent manner, then even if the organiser might have intended to create an LTA, they will be responsible for the performance of the travel services included in the LTA as if they were the organiser of a package.

 Cancellation and Significant Change requirements under the Package Travel and Linked Travel Arrangements Regulations 2018 PTRs

-If the traveller does cancel, the Organiser must refund the traveller with the amount of the payments made minus the cancellation fee; that refund must be made without undue delay and in any event no later than 14 days after cancellation.
-The cancellation fee; that refund must be made without undue delay and in any event no later than 14 days after cancellation.
+If the traveller does cancel, the organiser must refund the traveller with the amount of the payments made minus the cancellation fee; that refund must be made without undue delay and in any event no later than 14 days after cancellation.

-i) 20 days before the start of the package for trips lasting more than 6 days;
+i) 20 days before the start of the package for trips lasting more than six days;

-ii) 7 days for trips lasting between 2 and 6 days;
+ii) seven days for trips lasting between two and six days;

-iii) 48 hours for trips lasting less than 2 days.
+iii) 48 hours for trips lasting less than two days.

 b.
-The Organiser is prevented from performing the contract because of unavoidable and extraordinary circumstances, such as the examples above.
-If this is the case the Organiser must notify the traveller as soon as possible
+The organiser is prevented from performing the contract because of unavoidable and extraordinary circumstances.
+If this is the case the organiser must notify the traveller as soon as possible